 Unschooling Part 3 – Deschooling

-Public schools are nothing more than hopelessly, flawed attempts at distributing commercialized, in-the-box curriculums to a large number of recipients.
+Public schools have never been more than hopelessly, flawed attempts at distributing commercialized, in-the-box curriculums to a large number of recipients.
 It’s basically, in my opinion anyways, just another way of mass population management.
 I mean, we can’t have a lot of free thinkers running around, can we?
 Schooling is learning how to follow instructions, and how to pass a test.
 It’s sitting at a school desk, and listening to a lecture.
 It doesn’t prepare the students for everyday life beyond that.
 It doesn’t prepare them for critical thinking.
 This leads us to the deschooling process.

 To learn more about the unschooling process, check out:

 As an Amazon Associate I earn from qualifying purchases.